Expert Advice with Cam McLellan 27/05/2016

 Now, smart investors know that if you want to assess an investment opportunity, you must consider a Risk v Return ratio.
-The following table is a standard risk matrix.
-This is a very basic example of how Risk v Return should be assessed.

 Unfortunately, most investment opportunities fall into the ‘low risk/low return’ or ‘high risk/high return’ quadrants.
-This doesn’t mean they aren’t considered.
+This doesn’t mean they shouldn’t be considered.
 It just means that you need to do your research to try to understand the risks so that you can manage them.
 In other words, you need to maintain control and compensate for the risk.

 I want to discuss a few of the basic must-knows to building a portfolio and why history was important to me when choosing property as my wealth-building vehicle.

 Let’s talk about market history.
 The reason you look at each market (city) first is because that’s the way sophisticated or smart investors pick good investments.
 You firstly assess each market, you then choose the appropriate area within a market and finally you look at the actual property itself.

 Firstly pick the city market which has the best potential for growth.

 Then determine the best area within this market that will provide a good balance of yield and growth.